variety/variety/README.markdown

 $ mongo test --quiet --eval "var collection = 'users', persistResults=true, resultsDatabase='db.example.com/variety' variety.js
 ```

+### Reserved Keys ###
+Variety expects keys to be well formed, not having any '.'s in them (mongo 2.4 allows dots in certain cases).
+Also mongo uses the psudo keys 'XX' and keys coresponding to the regex 'XX\d+XX.*' for use with arrays.
+You can change the string XX in these patterns to whatever you like if there is a conflict in your database using the `arrayEscape` parameter.

+    $ mongo test --quiet --eval "var collection = 'users', arrayEscape = 'YY'" variety.js

 ### Command Line Interface
 Variety itself is command line friendly, as shown on examples above.
 But if you are a NPM and Node.js user, you could prefer the